Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 > ## Exercise
 >
 > What is the last read in the `SRR2584863_1.fastq ` file?
 How confident
-> are you in this read?
+> are you in the accuracy of this read?
 >
 >> ## Solution
 >> ~~~